|NACHC is closely monitoring the impact of the novel coronavirus (COVID-19) and is making adjustments to in-person events.

 - Organizational success in an integrated ACO environment and more!

-NACHC provides leadership training for health centers’ administrative, financial and clinical leaders through small cohort, in-person trainings and executive-focused institutes.
-Through these learning opportunities, health center leaders gain a heightened strategic focus and a network of peers.
-NACHC supports these training cohorts on an ongoing basis by strengthening the peer networks and nurturing long-lasting professional relationships to assist individuals to navigate the uncertainties of the ever-changing healthcare environment.
-Those networks have been structured around training subject areas.
-However, leadership development need not be confined to technical expertise, as it is relevant across functional areas and applicable throughout the C-Suite and upper management levels across all health centers.
+NACHC and its partners provide leadership training for health centers’ administrative, financial and clinical leaders through training series, fellowships, certificate programs, institutes and online learning events.
+Through these training opportunities, current and emerging health center leaders gain a heightened strategic focus and a network of health center-connected peers.
+The Grad Network supports alumni of these training cohorts on an ongoing basis by strengthening and expanding their peer networks and nurturing long-lasting professional relationships.
+This effort is intended to assist individuals to navigate the uncertainties of the ever-changing healthcare environment while bridging functional areas, moving leadership development beyond technical expertise.

 The Leadership Trainings Graduate Network consists of five primary components: